corcor27/python-novice-inflammation/learners/setup.md

 ![](fig/creating_file.png){alt='Click the red box to create a new notebook and then select python 3 (ipykernal)'}

+Click the red box to create a new notebook and then select python 3 (ipykernal)

 ![](fig/notebook.png){alt='Blue: the cells where you run code, Orange: is the output from a cell above, Pink: is the current cell selected, Red: remove selected cell, Green: Run select cell and Black: Name of worksheet, change by clicking it.'}

+Blue: the cells where you run code, Orange: is the output from a cell above, Pink: is the current cell selected, Red: remove selected cell, Green: Run select cell and Black: Name of worksheet, change by clicking it.

 ![](fig/running_cells.png){alt='Red: run selected cell, Blue: run all if needing to check of errors and Green is to start and run cells with a blank canvas.'}

+Red: run selected cell, Blue: run all if needing to check of errors and Green is to start and run cells with a blank canvas.

 ### Why Use Notebooks Instead of Terminal or IDE?